Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 How to create a holiday content strategy

 If this isn’t your first rodeo, you will have data on your side.
-Before you start building your holiday content strategy, review your past strategies to understand what worked and what didn’t in previous years.
+Before building a holiday content strategy, analyze your past strategies to understand what worked and what didn’t in previous years.

-If your business has undergone any major changes in the past year, make sure to take that into account.
+If your business has undergone any major changes in the past year, take that into account, as well.
 Has your customer base changed?
 If so, you will need to change the messaging of your holiday content strategy to fit the new demographic.

 Either way, a content-driven approach should focus on creating a personalized shopping experience.
 Consider holiday gift guides and discount codes that appeal to different segments of your customer base.
-Customers should have a real incentive to choose you over the competition, so make sure you aren’t luring them in and not delivering.
+Customers should have an incentive to choose you over the competition, so luring them in and not delivering could damage your reputation in the end.

-This is a chance for you to build lasting relationships with your customers and convert new customers, just remember holiday content strategies are not one-size-fits-all.
+This is a chance for you to build lasting relationships with your customers and convert new customers.
+But remember: holiday content strategies are not one-size-fits-all.

 content strategy